harish-AK/python/README.md

 tic tac toe with computer as one player. searching algorithms - linear and binary search algorithms.
 Sorting algoriyhms- 1.Bubble sort
+2. Selection sort - repeatedly find the small element and sor those in order.